 The process of selecting sites and constructing libraries is a collaborative one between three partners:

-- Botswana National Library Service, part of the Ministry of Youth Empowerment, Sports, and Culture
+- Botswana National Library Service, part of the Ministry of Youth, Gender, Sports, and Culture.

 - The Chief, Elders, and other leaders of the village

 - The Robert and Sara Rothschild Family Foundation.